Home

 Waikato Programmes of Care supports people experiencing mental health and addiction challenges to live in their own homes within the Waikato community.

 We provide flexible, individualised support delivered by an integrated team of support workers, registered mental health professionals, culturally supportive staff, and people with lived experience.
-Support focuses on practical, emotional, and social skills.

 We support people who want to live in the community and build stability, confidence, and participation in everyday life.
-There is no fixed programme.
-Support is provided at a pace and in ways that feel right for each person.

-For more information contact: 07 856 6105.
+For more information contact: <Insert correct details here>

 LOCATIONS